OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").

+#### Activity permission enforcement
+Permissions are applied via `android:permission` attribute within the `<activity>` tag in the manifest restrict who can start that Activity.
+The permission is checked during `Context.startActivity()` and `Activity.startActivityForResult()`.
+Not holding the required permission results in a `SecurityException` being thrown from the call.

+#### Service permission enforcement
+Permissions are applied via `android:permission` attribute within the `<service>` tag in the manifest restrict who can start or bind to the associated Service.
+The permission is checked during `Context.startService()`, `Context.stopService()` and `Context.bindService()`.
+Not holding the required permission results in a `SecurityException` being thrown from the call.

+#### Broadcast Permission Enforcement
+Permissions are applied via `android:permission` attribute within the `<receiver>` tag restrict access to send broadcasts to the associated BroadcastReceiver.
+The held permissions are checked after `Context.sendBroadcast()` returns, while trying to deliver the sent broadcast to the given receiver.
+Please note failure to hold proper permissions doesn't throw and exception, the result is an unsent broadcast.

+A permission can be supplied to `Context.registerReceiver()` to control who can broadcast to a programmatically registered receiver.
+Going the other way, a permission can be supplied when calling `Context.sendBroadcast()` to restrict which broadcast receivers are allowed to receive the broadcast.

+Note that both a receiver and a broadcaster can require a permission.
+When this happens, both permission checks must pass for the intent to be delivered to the associated target.
+For more information, please reference [Restricting broadcasts with permissions](https://developer.android.com/guide/components/broadcasts#restricting_broadcasts_with_permissions).

+#### Content Provider Permission Enforcement

+Permissions are applied via `android:permission` attribute within the `<provider>` tag restrict access to data in a ContentProvider.
+Content providers have an important additional security facility called URI permissions which is described next.
+Unlike the other components, ContentProviders have two separate permission attributes that can be set, `android:readPermission` restricts who can read from the provider, and `android:writePermission` restricts who can write to it.
+If a ContentProvider is protected with both read and write permissions, holding only the write permission does not also grant read permissions.

+The permissions are checked when you first retrieve a provider (if you don't have either permission, a SecurityException is thrown), and as you perform operations on the provider.
+Using ContentResolver.query() requires holding the read permission; using ContentResolver.insert(), ContentResolver.update(), ContentResolver.delete() requires the write permission.
+In all of these cases, not holding the required permission results in a SecurityException being thrown from the call.

+Permissions are checked when you first retrieve a provider and as operations are performed using the ContentProvider.
+Using `ContentResolver.query()` requires holding the read permission; using `ContentResolver.insert()`, `ContentResolver.update()`, `ContentResolver.delete()` requires the write permission.
+A `SecurityException` will be thrown from the call if proper permissions are not held in all these cases.

+#### Content Provider URI Permissions
+The standard permission system is not sufficient when being used with content providers.
+For example a content provider may want to limit permissions to READ permissions in order to protect itself, while using custom URIs to retrieve information.
+An application should only have the permission for that specific URI.

+The solution is per-URI permissions.
+When starting or returning a result from an activity, the method can set `Intent.FLAG_GRANT_READ_URI_PERMISSION` and/or `Intent.FLAG_GRANT_WRITE_URI_PERMISSION`.
+This grants permission to the activity for the specific URI regardless if it has permissions to access to data from the content provider.

+This allows a common capability-style model where user interaction drives ad-hoc granting of fine-grained permission.
+This can be a key facility for reducing the permissions needed by apps to only those directly related to their behavior.
+Without this model in place malicous users may access other members email attachments or harvest contact lists for future use via unprotected URIs.
+In the manifest these tags `android:grantUriPermissions` attribute or <grant-uri-permissions> help restrict the URIs.

+For further information on URI permissions please reference [grantUriPermission()](https://developer.android.com/guide/topics/manifest/provider-element#gprmsn), [revokeUriPermission()](https://developer.android.com/reference/android/content/Context#revokeUriPermission(android.net.Uri,%20int)), and [checkUriPermission()](https://developer.android.com/reference/android/content/Context#checkUriPermission(android.net.Uri,%20int,%20int,%20int)).

 **Custom Permissions**

 Android allows apps to expose their services/components to other apps.
 Custom permissions are required for app access to the exposed components.
 You can define [custom permissions](https://developer.android.com/guide/topics/permissions/defining.html "Custom Permissions") in `AndroidManifest.xml` by creating a permission tag with two mandatory attributes: